omerasaf01/omerasaf01/README.md

 <h2 align="left">Hi 👋!
-My name is Ömer Asaf Karasu and I'm a Full Stack Developer and AI Researcher, from Turkey</h2>
+My name is Benyamina Youcef and I'm a Full Stack Developer and AI Researcher</h2>

 ###